Mohamed934789/FIFA-World-Cup-Data-Analysis/README.md

 ---

 ## 🧠 AI Chatbot Integration**
-An AI chatbot (built with Streamlit + GPT API) can answer natural language questions about the data.
+An AI chatbot (built with Streamlit + GEMINI API) can answer natural language questions about the data.

 Example questions:
 - “Which team scored the most goals in 2014?”